 A prior analysis of your organization’s IT infrastructure can prevent such issues as well as provide your business with a deliverable, comprehensive executive summary composed by the MSP.
 This report will outline the immediate threats to your IT environment, compliance gaps, the pros and cons of your current network, and the MSP’s recommendations for adjustments to your technology.

 In addition, the MSP will be capable of determining if your business is fit for managed IT services and provide an accurate budget for the plans outlined in the report.
 Essentially, technical analysis is paired with an executive analysis to create a clear picture of the pain areas in your business’s infrastructure and the technology management and hardware improvements that you can make to resolve these issues.

 IT environment assessment costs

 The idea of paying for an IT environment assessment can be a deterrent for businesses that underestimate the importance of this process.
 A managed IT services provider who conducts a detailed examination of your infrastructure will generally charge for their services because of the high level of resources invested in the assessment.
 Additionally, the report will be a valuable tool for your business when comparing the prices, services, and improvements recommended by other MSPs in the market.
 While some managed IT services providers offer this service for free, their analysis is generally self-serving and only highlights basic details concerning your technology needs.

 An IT environment analysis is standard for Aldridge, and our review of your technology infrastructure goes beyond identifying target problem areas.
 Our executive team will take the time to design a plan for your IT environment that suits your company’s unique goals.
-Contact a firm representative today to see what we can do for your business.
+See how an IT audit can help your business.